pupil-labs/pupil-docs/src/invisible/explainers/enrichments.md

 Additionally, this enrichment also calculates the location of the most important facial landmarks in the image for each face: left eye, right eye, nose, left mouth corner, and right mouth corner.

+The face detection algorithm used under the hood for this enrichment is [RetinaFace](https://github.com/deepinsight/insightface/tree/master/detection/retinaface).

 ## Gaze Overlay
 <div class="pb-4" style="display:flex;justify-content:center;">